kubernetes/website/docs/getting-started-guides/kops.md

 in an S3 bucket.
 S3 permissions are used to control access to the bucket.

-Multiple clusters can use the same S3 bucket, and you can share an S3 bucket between your colleagues that administrate the same clusters - this is much easier than passing around kubecfg files.
+Multiple clusters can use the same S3 bucket, and you can share an S3 bucket between your colleagues that administer the same clusters - this is much easier than passing around kubecfg files.

 So typically you have one S3 bucket for each ops team (and often the name will correspond to the name of the hosted zone above!)

 In our example, we chose `dev.example.com` as our hosted zone, so let's pick `clusters.dev.example.com` as the S3 bucket name.

-* Set AWS_PROFILE (if you need to select a profile for the AWS CLI to work)
+* Export `AWS_PROFILE` (if you need to select a profile for the AWS CLI to work)

 * Create the S3 bucket using `aws s3 mb s3://clusters.dev.example.com`